Vote by proxy in the 2017 elections

 - certain occupations such as armed forces

-In the case of medical emergencies or occupation requirements doesn’t allow you to vote in person, a proxy may be applied for up to 5.00pm on polling day.
+In the case where a medical emergencies or occupation requirements don’t allow you to vote in person, you can apply for an emergency proxy (depending on certain criteria):

-Emergency medical proxyTo appoint an emergency proxy for medical reasons, you must be taken ill after the 28 April 2015 and not be aware of an operation that requires hospital or home recovery before that date.
+Emergency medical proxyTo appoint an emergency proxy for medical reasons, you must be taken ill after a certain deadline (declared for each election) and not be aware of an operation that requires hospital or home recovery before that date.
 Medical proxy forms must be 'attested' (declare to be true) by a medical professional.
 See: apply to vote by emergency proxy - medical reasons